Apply for Funding

 Emerging and established researchers from a range of disciplines are invited to apply.
 Researchers should have some demonstrated success in conducting quantitative research, as demonstrated by their educational training (e.g., in economics, public policy, political science, education policy) or publications.
 They should also have an interest in education policy, broadly conceived.

 Graduate students in economics, public policy, and related fields are also encouraged to apply for funding and should include a letter of support from a faculty sponsor.
-To apply for funding for a full research project, graduate students should have strongly documented evidence of support from their faculty sponsor.
 The total amount of funding for graduate students is capped at $75,000.

 Funders may be part of a team applying for funding, but their engagement in the partnership must be to exclusively support the research.
 The project must be researcher-led, meaning that the researcher leads the development of the research questions and methodology.
 Funders are defined as any organization that provides direct or indirect financial support to charter schools, charter management organizations, and related work, including but not limited to: private foundations (e.g., independent, family, and operating), community foundations, and donor-advised funds (i.e., this includes both private foundations and grantmaking public charities).